Kuwait Commercial Invoice Requirements and Legalization Guide

 Packing List

-Weight discrepancies between the packing list and the commercial invoice are one of the most common flags at Kuwait customs.
+Kuwait customs can quickly spot weight discrepancies between the packing list and the commercial invoice.
 For customs clearance documents to pass review, the packing list must align with the invoice on three critical data points: item quantities, gross and net weights, and goods descriptions.
 Even rounding differences can cause problems if they exceed acceptable tolerances.
 Descriptions matter too: if the invoice lists "stainless steel flanges, Grade 304" but the packing list simply says "steel parts," expect questions.
 For a deeper look at where these two documents diverge and overlap, see the differences between packing lists and commercial invoices.

 Bill of Lading / Airway Bill